 - Environmentally Friendly: Because it contains recycled material, blown-in insulation is beneficial to the environment as well as your wallet.

-- Quick and Efficient: Because it does not require as many invasive procedures as other insulations, blown-insulation can be installed quickly and efficiently.
+- Quick and Efficient: Blown-insulation can be installed quickly because it does not require as many invasive procedures as other insulation’s.

 Types of Blow-In Insulation

 There are three primary blown-in insulation types: cellulose, fiberglass, and spray-in foam.
-Each of these insulation products has its pros and cons depending on the area it is applied and the time of year.
+Depending on the area it is applied and the time of year each of these insulation products has its pros and cons .

 - Loose-Fill Fiberglass: Installed using a blowing machine, loose-fill fiberglass is glass that has been spun or blown into fibers and is most suitable for applying in attics, ceilings, or walls.
 It has an R-value of 2.2-2.7 per inch and is resistant to fungus, mildew, and moisture.
-However, because it may lose up to half of its effectiveness in cold temperatures, it is not recommended as winter padding.
+Loose-Fill fiberglass is not recommended as winter padding.
+Cold temperatures can cause it to lose up to half of its effectiveness.

 - Loose-Fill Cellulose: Around since the 1920s, blow-in cellulose consists primarily of corrugated cardboard and recycled newsprint.
 There are three types that are used in residential applications: loose fill, wall cavity spray, and stabilized.
-It has an R-value of 3.2-3.8 per inch and though it is effective at all temperatures, loose-fill cellulose’s fire retardant treatment makes it optimum for high summer temperatures.
-However, it is not recommended for attic applications or ceilings with less than 5/8-inch drywall.
+It has an R-value of 3.2-3.8 per inch and though it is effective at all temperatures.
+Loose-fill cellulose’s fire retardant treatment makes it optimum for high summer temperatures.
+Loose-fill is not recommended for attic applications or ceilings with less than 5/8-inch drywall.

 - Spray-In Foam: Spray-in (or spray on) polyurethane foam extends to fill voids and empty spaces after its application, thereby reducing air infiltration.
 Often, professionals mix the foam after their arrival to the home.
-It is one of the most popular insulators used in ceilings, attics, floors, and walls and, depending on the product used, can provide the highest R-value (3.6 per inch) of the three blown-in insulator materials.
+Spray on foam is one of the most popular insulators used in ceilings, attics, floors, and walls today.
+Depending on the product used, can provide the highest R-value (3.6 per inch) of the three blown-in insulator materials.

 Schedule a Free Consultation